-The Company, through its ultimate holding company, ZIGL has maintained a Directors' and Officers Liability Insurance ("the Group's D&O Insurance") on a group basis up to an aggregate limit of USD350 million against any legal liability incurred by the Directors and Officers in the discharge of their duties while holding office in the Company.
+The Company, through its ultimate holding corporation, Zurich Insurance Group Ltd. ("ZIGL") has maintained a Directors' and Officers' Liability Insurance ("the Group's D&O Insurance") on a group basis up to an aggregate limit of USD350 million against any legal liability incurred by the Directors and Officers in the discharge of their duties while holding office in the Company.
 The Company has also placed a Directors' and Officers' Liability Insurance with a local insurer up to the deductible amount under the Group's D&O Insurance.
 The Directors and Officers shall not be indemnified by such insurance for any deliberate negligence, fraud, intentional breach of law or breach of trust proven against them.

-The total amount paid and payable for indemnity insurance effected for the Directors of the Company for the financial year amounting to RM9,795.
+The total amount paid and payable for indemnity insurance effected for the Directors of the Company for the financial year amounted to RM11,439.

-There were no indemnity given to, or insurance effected for auditors of the Company during the financial year.
+There were no indemnity given to, or insurance effected for, the auditors of the Company during the financial year.